ReetuData/Entity-Search-System/readme.md

 Following the execution of text analysis employing these three methods, the final determination of the optimal approach was made based on the evaluation metrics which encompassed significant measures such as F1 Score, Accuracy, Recall, and Precision.
 This rigorous approach ensured the selection of the most suitable and effective method for the given context.

 ### F1 Score:
-F1 Score is a harmonic mean of precision and recall.
+The F1 Score is a harmonic mean of precision and recall.
 It's a good metric for binary classification tasks, where there is an imbalance between the positive and negative classes.
 In this case, "BM25" had the highest F1 Score (0.006302) among the three methods.

 ### Accuracy:
 Accuracy is the ratio of correctly predicted instances to the total instances.
 It's a common metric for classification tasks.
 "BM25" also had the highest accuracy (0.003161).